 We will be challenged to live our values in the face of discarded principles and standards.
 We will be challenged to choose how we want to respond to life – both in our past and in the future.
 We will be challenged to make decisions that go counter to our desire to get payback or get even or follow the crowd.

-But it is in those challenges that we grow and become more of who we are – a child of God, a person who endeavors to make a difference and that no matter the struggle, we will continue in that endeavor.
+But it is in those challenges that we grow and become more of who we are – a child of God and someone who endeavors to make a difference.

 If you enjoyed this blog post, share with your friends.